General Services

 COA Van Transportation

 The COA has a handicapped accessible van available Monday – Thursday.
-Cost is $5.00 round trip to Groveland, Georgetown, and Haverhill and $10.00 round trip out of town.
+Cost is free for rides within Groveland, $8.00 Georgetown, and Haverhill and $15.00 round trip out of town.
 Van does not transport to Boston, although our NEET volunteer drivers are sometimes available for Boston medical appointments.
-The COA requires atleast two (2) business days notice to book a ride.
+The COA requires at least two (2) business days notice to book a ride.
 While every effort is made to provide transportation on date/time needed, this service is on a first-come, first-served basis.

 Northern Essex Elder Transport

 The COA also offers NEET transportation.
-This service utilizes local volunteer drivers who will take you to and from your appointments at a donation of .43 cents per mile.
+This service utilizes local volunteer drivers who will take you to and from your appointments at a donation of .55 cents per mile.
 NEET is available for medical and necessary transportation by calling the COA office at (978) 372-1101.
-43¢ per mile donation suggested.

 MVRTA/Groveland “Ring & Ride” Transportation